-When we travel, we always look to see what UNESCO World Heritage sites are close to the destinations we plan to visit.
-They are rich in history, and it is always interesting to learn about how they are connected to the people and cultures of the region is a great way to enhance your travels and create memorable experiences.
+When we travel, we always look for UNESCO World Heritage sites that are close to the destinations we plan to visit.
+Learning about these locations and discovering how each one is connected to the people and cultures of the region is a great way to enhance your travels and create memorable experiences.

-We’ve been to 67 UNESCO sites (and counting!) over the years.
-This map marks the UNESCO sites we have been to.
+Between the two of us, we have been to 84 sites (and counting!) over the years.
+The map below has the location of all the sites we have visited.